 Reasons to Change the Master Code

-Another reason you should change code is to prevent a former employee from entering your home at their leisure.
+Another reason you should change the code is to prevent a former employee from entering your home at their leisure.
+Maybe a babysitter stops by twice a week to watch the kids or maybe an interior decorator visits to work on a task.
 Once the babysitter or interior decorator’s job is finished, they should no longer have unfettered access to your home.

 Other reasons you should change the master access code include: